 For example, in this haiku I recently wrote, the season is known by my word choices in the poem:

-in its halo –
+Full flower moon in its halo – the space station

 By choosing the “full flower” moon, I am referring to the month of May.
 It’s not a well-known image, but many Native American tribes know the full moon in the month of May as the “full flower moon.”
 Similarly, your haiku can use any season word you deem fit.